-As parents, we must utilize already established avenues to give our views on crucial matters that we notice in our schools.
-In situations where there are no avenues for feedback and dialogue with the administrators, avenues must be created.
+As parents, we must identify and utilize current avenues to give our views on crucial matters that we notice involving our children and our schools.
+In situations where there are no avenues for feedback and dialogue with teachers and staff, avenues must be created.
 Sometimes creating these avenues is an uphill battle.
 The rewards are, however, worth the effort.
-In order to reduce dropout rates, ensure up-to-date curriculums, relevant instructional strategies, and ultimately improve the overall quality of education, then your voice, as well as the voice of other parents and caregivers, must be heard.
+In order to reduce dropout rates, ensure up-to-date curriculums, relevant instructional strategies, and ultimately improve the overall quality of education, then our voices must be heard.

-Inequity in schools leads to students’ potentials being wasted, and some students being left behind and poorly educated.
+Inequity in schools leads to students’ potential going untapped, and some students being left behind and poorly educated.
 To ensure that race, sex, and other social traits are not hindrances to attaining quality education and reaching maximum potential, we must all lend our voices to create the changes we need to see.
 There is always room for improvement and with constant dialogue and accountability, said improvement would be achieved.

-As students, the best way to positively contribute to the discussion around your school’s issues is through a student body.
-If a student body doesn’t exist, then feel free to take it upon yourself to create one.
-As a student, it is your duty to speak up against racism and other forms of marginalization in your school.
+As students, the best way to positively contribute to the discussion around our school’s challenges/issues is through building a sense of collective responsibility among peers – sometimes in the form of student government.
+As students, it is our duty to speak up against racism and other forms of marginalization in our schools.
 Equity Centered School Improvement is about you and should be informed by you.
-To ensure that you and every student in your school gets a quality education irrespective of the color of their skin or their political orientation, you must be willing to lend.
-Without you, ignorance and evil would run amok in your school.
+To ensure that every student in our schools gets a quality education irrespective of the color of their skin or their political orientation, we must use our voices and boundless energy and creativity to manifest change.

-In order to build fair, inclusive, and equitable schools, all hands must be on deck.
-Negligence or silence from any group of the system creates avenues for the perpetuation of evil and racist bigotry.
+In order to build equitable world-class schools, all hands must be on deck.
+Negligence or silence from any of us creates avenues for the perpetuation of structural and institutional racism.
 In order to build an educational system that ensures the fulfillment of potential and proper education of all students, no stone must be left unturned.
 With dialogue, well-informed strategy, and unyielding commitment, we shall make our schools not just a place of learning but a place of safety and equity.